jval1972/DOOMROCK/README.md

-# PTree
+# DOOMTREE
-Procedural Tree Generator (PTree) is an application that generates tree models based on various input parameters.
+Doom Tree Sprite Generator (DOOMTREE) is an application that generates tree sprites for the Doom series games based on various input parameters.

-It is based on [proctree](https://github.com/supereggbert/proctree.js/)
+It's development is a continuation of [PTree][https://github.com/jval1972/PTree] and it is based on [proctree](https://github.com/supereggbert/proctree.js/)

 ## Features
 Random mesh generation

+Export Sprite in Doom sprite format

 Export model in .obj format